 Time Management and Work Ethics

 Time management and work ethic also differ significantly between Asian and Western cultures.
-Western people whom you might have met via living in student housing in Canada, generally give more importance to their work.
+Western people whom you might have met via living in student housing in Canada generally give more importance to their work.
 This is reflected in their time management, where punctuality and meeting deadlines are highly valued.

 Asian cultures, on the other hand, place a higher emphasis on relationships and harmony within the workplace.
-Asian people believe in belief in teamwork and collaboration.
+Asian people believe in teamwork and collaboration.
 They also value work-life balance.
 While they still value efficiency and productivity, they do not necessarily prioritize meeting tight deadlines.

 Tradition and Change

 Tradition and change are deeply ingrained in the fabric of both cultures, but they manifest differently.
 While using housing for students in Australia, you have seen that Western societies tend to embrace change and innovation, constantly evolving and adapting to new ideas and technologies.
-This is evident in their societal norms, where tradition is often seen as something to be challenged or discarded western food and culture consists of a wide range of cuisines like Italian, French, and American.
+This is evident in their societal norms, where tradition is often seen as something to be challenged or discarded Western food and culture consists of a wide range of cuisines like Italian, French, and American.

 Asian cultures, however, hold a deep reverence for tradition and are often resistant to change.
 They value continuity and stability, and changes are usually introduced gradually and with caution.
 This cultural inclination towards preserving traditions and values is particularly pronounced in societies like Japan and China.